stepanjaburek/Statistics_Portfolio_UCPH/README.md

 ** Work in the semester

-* LATEX_and_Overleaf - Presentation on the basics of latex typesetting
+ Presentation on the basics of latex typesetting

+* LATEX_and_Overleaf